andonov1/SoftUni-Courses/README.md

-My education in SoftUni programming basics course.
+My education in SoftUni cources.